 Since our last publication, the FCA has finalised its guidance on guarantor loans and default notices.
-Also in this week's edition, Amanda Hulme and Fiona Ghosh of Addleshaw Goddard discuss the future of banking in relation to the Payment Services Directive 2 and the changing regulatory landscape.
+Also in this week's edition, Fiona Ghosh of Addleshaw Goddard discusses the future of banking in relation to the Payment Services Directive 2 and the changing regulatory landscape.

 New wave of game-changing regulations for banks - sunset or new dawn?

 As banks and payments providers consider new European Commission regulation, along with other regulatory changes, many are moving into damage-limitation mode.
-Amanda Hulme, Head of Financial Services at Addleshaw Goddard and Fiona Ghosh, Head of Addleshaw Goddard FinTech Group comment on how a revised European Commission directive will impact banks.
+Fiona Ghosh, Head of Addleshaw Goddard FinTech Group comment on how a revised European Commission directive will impact banks.

 FCA finalised guidance on guarantor loans and default notices

 The FCA has set out its interpretation of the requirement in section 87 of the Consumer Credit Act 1974 (CCA) to serve a default notice before the creditor or owner enforces a guarantee or indemnity following a breach of a regulated agreement.
 The guidance relates to regulated credit agreements and regulated consumer hire agreements under which an individual other than the borrower or hirer provides a guarantee or indemnity, or both.

 House of Commons European Scrutiny Committee considers amendments to regulatory framework for resolution and recovery, capital requirement and central counterparties

 The House of Commons European Scrutiny Committee has published its 25th report of the 2016-17 parliamentary session, which includes a chapter on the financial services regulatory framework that considers proposed amendments to EU legislation relating to resolution and recovery, capital requirements and central counterparties.

 House of Commons, 17 January 2017

 Section 75 CCA claim against credit card provider for disrupted rail travel